migsdevv/CrankyCrocodile/README.md

 # CrankyCrocodile
 A 3D game written in Java using the JMonkeyEngine.
 Created for our final project in my Programming 1 Class (taught by Sir.
 Jude Matthew Dominguiano) in DLSU-D SHS.

+## DISCLAIMER
+Please do not judge the code quality.
+This is my first time ever writing a game in Java, and all of this had to be completed in a span of a couple of days, so the code is bound to be terrible.

 ## Contributors
 **Miguel Buccat**: Group Leader, Programmer, Tester & Debugger